Quantum games and synchronicity: Introduction

 In Section \ref{sec:bisync}, we discuss \emph{bistrategies}, \emph{bicorrelations}, and \emph{bisynchronicity}.
 We show (Theorem \ref{thm:bisync_dims_equal}) that bisynchronicity of increasingly structured maps preserves a growing list of quantum set properties: dimension, classical dimension, quantum isomorphism class, isomorphism class.
 We also describe the structure of bistrategies in different strategy classes.

 We then introduce examples, in Section \ref{sec:graph_games}, of games played on quantum graphs.
 First we study a truly quantum, synchronous game (the quantum graph homomorphism game), generalizing the well-known graph homomorphism game of \cite{MR16}.
-We connect its perfect strategies and correlations to quantum graph homomorphisms (Theorems \ref{thm:hom_to_perf_qt_corr} and \ref{thm:perf_qc_hom}, and Conjecture \ref{conj:perf_qt_hom}).
-Second, we discuss the bisynchronous quantum graph isomorphism game, and connect its perfect bistrategies and bicorrelations to quantum graph isomorphisms (Theorem \ref{thm:perf_iso} and Conjecture \ref{conj:perf_iso}).
+We connect its perfect correlations to quantum graph homomorphisms (Theorems \ref{thm:hom_to_perf_qt_corr}, \ref{thm:perf_det_to_hom}).
+Second, we discuss the bisynchronous quantum graph isomorphism game, and connect its perfect bicorrelations to quantum graph isomorphisms (Theorems \ref{thm:iso_to_perf_qt_bicor}, \ref{thm:perf_det_to_iso}).

-Finally, in Section \ref{sec:other_approaches}, we compare our definitions to two other notions of synchronicity in the literature \cite{BHTT21, BHTT23, BKS21} that also aim to generalize typical synchronicity.
+Finally, in Section \ref{sec:other_approaches}, we compare our definitions to two other notions of synchronicity in the literature that also aim to generalize typical synchronicity.
+One of these generalizations is the \emph{concurrency} property of \cite{BHTT21, BHTT23}, and the other is the synchronicity property of \cite{BKS21}, defined without the context of games, in the study of quantum correlations between quantum spaces.